panCtrlV/bigDataStat-book/chapter6.md

   * Lack native language support for R

     For example, SparkR is an R wrapper for Spark.
 Its API only provide limited high-level operations.
+Typical RDD operations like map, flatMap, reduce or filter are gone in SparkR.
 Lacking low level ETL makes it not very useful.

 [^R-JVM_overhead]: Advanced Analytics with Spark p24.